 Establish a core team of local residents to take ownership of the community garden project.

-Get to know your members and begin thinking about how you want to coordinate the project together.
+Get to know your members and begin thinking about how you want to coordinate the project together and begin planning how you want to design your community garden so that it meets your community’s wants and needs.

 Organise your core team into a formal working group & begin planning how to take your community garden project forward.